Steve Neumann

-Stephen Neumann (born October 2, 1991) is a former American soccer player.
-Steve Neumann was selected 4th overall in the 2014 MLS draft and played 3 seasons for the New England Revolution making 36 appearances.
+Stephen Neumann (born October 2, 1991) is an American former professional soccer player.
+Steve Neumann was selected 4th overall in 2014 MLS SuperDraft and played 3 seasons for the New England Revolution making 36 appearances.

 Career

-College and Amateur
+College and amateur

 Neumann played four years of college soccer at Georgetown University between 2010 and 2013.
 He ended his Georgetown career with 41 goals and 34 assists and was twice an NSCAA Second Team All American.
 While at Georgetown, Neumann also appeared for USL PDL club Reading United AC from 2011 to 2013.
 Neumann was named Reading United captain in 2013 and finished his career with Reading having played 29 matches and scoring 7 goals.

 Professional

 On January 16, 2014, Neumann was selected in the first round (4th overall) of the 2014 MLS SuperDraft by New England Revolution.

-Neumann made his professional debut on April 5, 2014, in a 2-0 loss against D.C.
+Neumann made his professional debut on April 5, 2014, in a 2–0 loss against D.C.
 United.

 Neumann was released by New England at the end of 2016 season, and announced his retirement via Twitter on December 22, 2016.